fpom/hyena/README.md

 node = ena.System.dummy()
 ```

-The two objects are now declared initialised consistently with dummy data.
+The two objects are now declared and initialised consistently with dummy data.
 In general, every name that is expected to exist at runtime only and is used inside a `Template` method can be declared this way: `system`, `node`, `location`, `transition`, and `input`.

 Moreover, every name that is visible within the template file will be visible from the functions defined here.